 Our maturity is anchored, too, on the commitment of our soldiers to our Constitutional democracy.
 While there are still a few within the AFP who continue to hang the sword of Damocles over our people, I am proud to say that, on the whole, the AFP continues to be the protector of our democratic gains.
 Even as they perform their mandate of keeping peace and order in our land, they are also our partners in our development goals.

-I cite in particular our AFP Engineering Corps, whose Engineering Brigades undertake the construction of several vital infrastructures, particularly in the areas threatened by insurgency.
+I cite in particular our AFP Engineering Corps, whose engineering brigades undertake the construction of several vital infrastructure, particularly in the areas threatened by insurgency.